sbt/website/src/reference/01-General-Info/05-Using-Sonatype.md

 ```

 To publish to a maven repository, you'll need to configure a few
 settings so that the correct metadata is generated.
-This
+Specifically, the build should provide data for `organization`, `url`,
+`license`, `scm.url`, `scm.connection` and `developer` keys.
+To generate a
+correct `pom.xml` you can use sbt's build keys or manually through the
-is done through the `pomExtra` configuration option in `build.sbt`:
+`pomExtra` configuration option in `build.sbt`:
 ```
 pomExtra := (
   <url>http://your.project.url</url>